uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/drawing-lines-and-circles.md

 {panel end}

-You could write a program or design a spreadsheet to do these calculations for you — that's what graphics programmers have to do.
+You could write a program or design a spreadsheet to do these calculations for you &ndash; that's what graphics programmers have to do.

 ## Circles